flooose/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Set `NA`s to the mean of each interval and create a new histogram
+Set `NA`s to the mean of each interval (since this was one possible acceptable choice offered by the assignment) and create a new histogram

 ```r